How to Change the Text Color in Discord

 You can also use this one:

-Remember, json won’t work without the quotation marks.
+Remember, json won’t work without quotation marks before your text in the middle line.

 There are a couple of ways to get Yellow text.
 The first is pretty reliable, while the second method highlights only some words.